FAQs About Insurance Coverage for Sleep Studies, CPAP and Supplies

 - Out-of-pocket Maximum: The most you’ll have to pay during a policy period (usually a year) for services.
 Once you’ve reached your out-of-pocket max, your plan begins to pay 100% of the allowed amount for covered services.

 Download our Guide to Understanding Your Health Insurance.

 Most insurances (HMO, PPO and Medicare) cover sleep studies and PAP therapy for the treatment of sleep disorders.
-Plans may vary in their coverage (see below: rental versus purchase for PAP device set-ups and in-center denied for in-home sleep testing) and many now require authorization for these services.
+Plans may vary in their coverage and many now require authorization for these services.

 It is important to understand your benefits.
 As a courtesy, we will verify your insurance benefits and request authorization, as needed.

 We understand that patients and their physicians are concerned about rising out-of-pocket expenses for health care; unfortunately, this often affects decisions about how healthcare is administered.
 By contracting as an in-network provider with more payer organizations, more patients can afford to receive the proper diagnosis and treatment for their sleep disorders.

 We are contracted with all major PPO plans, Medicare and many HMO plans in California.

 Based on your insurance coverage, you may have a copay for your home sleep study, PAP device set-up or replacement supply order.
 If this is the case, we will let you know at the time of service (for supply orders we will send you a statement once we receive the explanation of benefits after your claim is processed by your insurance company) and collect your payment.

 Many insurance companies, including PPO and commercial plans, are now requiring authorizations for more and more services, including sleep studies and PAP devices.
 As a courtesy, we will request authorization from your insurance company, if needed.
 Sometimes authorizations are denied or more information is required from the patient or physician.
 If this is the case, we will contact you.